LoreCip/Loess3D/README.md

    git clone https://github.com/yourusername/loess3d.git
    cd loess3d

-2. Edit the Makefile to set the appropriate compiler and compiler flags.
+2. Edit the Makefile to set the appropriate compiler and compiler flags (especially for MPI).

 3. Build the program: